 - Treatment in family systems

 Employment Outlook and Salary Info

-Pastoral counselors can offer psychological and theological guidance to individuals through private clinical healthcare settings, rehabilitation centers, nursing homes or churches.
-They are not medical professionals, but they often work alongside medical professionals to provide psychological and counseling assistance to patients at healthcare facilities.
+Pastoral counselors mat be employed at private clinical healthcare settings, rehabilitation centers, nursing homes or churches.
+They are not medical professionals, but they often work alongside medical professionals to provide psychological and theological guidance to patients at healthcare facilities.